 More Information About Tibouchina

-In tropical climates outside of its native range, Tibouchina has a reputation of being quite invasive, but that is certainly not a problem here in the Southeast US.
-Tibouchina species grow as trees or shrubs and have velvety leaves and large, attractive, purple, red, or white butterfly-attracting flowers.
-Tibouchina urvilleana is the only species we have found that is even marginally hardy for us.
+In tropical climates outside of its native range, tibouchina has a reputation of being quite invasive, but that is certainly not a problem here in the Southeast US.
+Tibouchina species grow as trees or shrubs and have velvety leaves and large, attractive, purple, red, or white butterfly attracting flowers.
+T. urvilleana is the only species we have found that is even marginally hardy for us.
 Here in Raleigh, it is a dieback perennial and needs to be planted in a protected site and mulched heavily in winter to keep it alive.
-North of us, Tibouchina urvilleana performs quite well as a container plant that can be moved indoors in winter.
+North of us, T. urvilleana performs quite well as a container plant that can be moved indoors in winter.

-Tibouchina urvilleana prefers full sun and rich, well-drained soil with a slightly acid pH, but it is adaptable to a wide range of conditions.
+Glory bush prefers full sun and rich, well-drained soil with a slightly acid pH, but it is adaptable to a wide range of conditions.
 It will produce purple flowers continually, starting in summer, and benefits from periodic pinching to improve the branching and shape.
-When you are ready to buy tibouchina for your garden, check out our online offering of tibouchina for sale.